Changes in the Woodlands

 Why have some Non-Native shrubs been left in an area that was cleared?

 This is a great question!
 As you can see, when we clear an area of NNI shrubs and vines, it causes quite a disturbance.
 We can be kicking up NNI seeds that will germinate the following season.
 We can also cause erosion problems on slopes.
 For these reasons, and more, we may choose to leave some non-native shrubs whose behavior in our natural areas is observed as less invasive.
 These shrubs can help keep their immediate surroundings stabilized, in the face a of a lot of disruption in the general area around them.
 Hopefully we can come back in future years, native shrubs will have started to reestablish and then we can consider removal of these last non-native shrubs.
+Additionally, some plants are labor intensive to remove, and pose less of a threat.
+So we want to prioritize staying focused on removing the easier plants to remove that are posing an active threat to the tree canopy.

 Who can I contact to get involved or learn more about this activity?